 So often we hear about how relationships are very hard and that they are very difficult to deal with.
-To a certain extent I will agree with that, but more often than not we may just simply be with the wrong person, or we may lack the very basic foundations of a relationship – tools which we were never taught in life but are essential to maintaining a healthy partnership.
+To a certain extent I will agree with that, but more often than not we may just simply be with the wrong person, or we may lack the very basic foundations of a relationship — tools that we were never taught in life but are essential to maintaining a healthy partnership.

 Lack of Communication

-Communication is probably one of the biggest -if not the biggest -factors that causes situations like the one above.
-Think about when she found out the meat was the wrong one – all that needed to happen was for her to ask a simple question: “Hey any reason you got the 70/30 meat?”
-The other partner responds however they do and then the next response would be “Oh okay, no worries but in the future I usually grab the 80/20 as it’s a healthier option.”
+Communication is probably one of the biggest — if not the biggest — factors that causes situations like the one above.
+Think about when she found out the meat was the wrong one — all that needed to happen was for her to ask a simple question: “Hey, any reason you got the 70/30 meat?”
+The other partner responds however they do and then the next response would be “Oh okay, no worries, but in the future I usually grab the 80/20, as it’s a healthier option.”
 It simply comes down to not creating stories in our minds about why the person may have done what they did and instead just using our words in a kind manner to understand the full nature of the situation.
 Communication is key!

-Fighting Over The Small Details
+Fighting Over the Small Details

 This is another big one in many relationships and a lot of times it can also be something we struggle with entirely within ourselves.
 We sweat the small stuff way too much.
 There’s no telling how each of us truly perceives or feels about a certain situation, so what’s small to one person may be huge to another.
 But typically with a situation like the example above, it’s one meal, one time, one instance that can be adjusted so very quickly.
-Is it worth getting angry and reacting to something that when you take a step back truly means very little?
+Is it worth getting angry about and reacting to something that, when you take a step back, truly means very little?
 It’s always good, in the heat of the moment or at the height of intense emotions, to simply go inside and feel out what’s really going on.
 Take that step back and consider, is this particular instance really a big deal?

-We Don’t Put Ourselves In Each Other’s Shoes
+We Don’t Put Ourselves in Each Other’s Shoes

 Understanding where our partner is coming from is another huge thing we overlook or forget about.
 In this case, one partner thought he was doing everything right, while the other simply assumed that he didn’t listen, didn’t pay attention, and didn’t do things correctly.
 Again if we go back to communication, one of the steps that leads to communication is asking yourself what may have led the other person to do what they did, say what they did, etc.

-This doesn’t need to come from a judgmental, condescending or angry space, but simply a neutral reflection, asking why things unfolded the way they did.
+This doesn’t need to come from a judgmental, condescending, or angry space, but simply a neutral reflection, asking why things unfolded the way they did.
 Why does our partner feel this?
 Why did they say that?
 What makes them react this way or take certain actions?
 Instead of coming up with your own judgments or gossiping about it amongst friends, communicate with your partner and find out what is going on.
 This will make a huge difference.

-I believe that if these 3 basic strategies were brought into every type of relationship it would transform everyday life in a huge way.
-We wouldn’t judge strangers the same way, we’d work more effectively with co-workers, we’d have a much easier time with family and friends and we’d even be able to achieve personal growth more quickly.
+I believe that if these three basic strategies were brought into every type of relationship, it would transform everyday life in a huge way.
+We wouldn’t judge strangers the same way, we’d work more effectively with co-workers, we’d have a much easier time with family and friends, and we’d even be able to achieve personal growth more quickly.
 The reality is that so much of what we fail to recognize about ourselves keeps us stuck, perpetuating the same problems over and over.
 We can’t very easily move on to new experiences when we don’t have the awareness of what’s playing out in front of us to begin with.